 Of course, there are also private vehicles on the roads of Singapore.
 Cars are a great and convenient way to get around, and having your own car gives you the flexibility to come and go as you please.
 With your own car, you can easily travel anywhere you want to, and it will be easier and quicker to run errands and get around.
 Cars are also seen as a luxury and a status symbol, so having one will add to your distinction.
-If this sounds very appealing to you, you’ll want to know what you need to be able to drive around Singapore — which is what we’re here to help you with.
+If this sounds very appealing to you, you’ll want to know what you need to be able to drive around this territory — which is what we’re here to help you with.

 Getting Your Driving Licence

 Before you’re allowed on the roads, you will need to obtain a valid driving licence.
 Take note that you will have to be at least 18 years of age to qualify for a licence application.
 You will need to register an account at one of the three driving schools here, regardless if you want to enrol as a student or not (more on this later).
 The three driving schools are:

 - ComfortDelgro Driving Centre (CDC) located at Ubi Avenue 4

 - Bukit Batok Driving Centre (BBDC) located at Bukit Batok Avenue 5

 - Singapore Safety Driving Centre (SSDC) located at Woodlands Industrial Park